 Rule 10b-18.
 Public company issuers may repurchase their stock without incurring liability under the market manipulation rules (Section 9(a)(2) and Rule 10b-5) of the Securities Exchange Act of 1934 if their purchases meet the terms and conditions of the safe harbor available under Rule 10b-18.
-Our general firm memorandum on Rule 10b-18 purchases is attached as Annex I. Under the Order, issuers and affiliated purchasers will be deemed to have complied with the safe harbor, provided all of its terms and conditions are met, with the exception that, during the period covered by the Order:
+Our general firm memorandum on Rule 10b-18 purchases is attached as Annex I for reference.
+Under the Extension, issuers and affiliated purchasers will be deemed to have complied with the safe harbor, provided all of its terms and conditions are met, with the exception that, during the period covered by the Extension: